scars are a map of your heart's adventures - anne lamott

-Levi is an amazing 8 year old living with Hypoplastic Left Heart Syndrome (HLHS), a rare heart condition he's been battling since birth.
+Levi is an amazing 9 year old living with Hypoplastic Left Heart Syndrome (HLHS), a rare heart condition he's been battling since birth.
 Levi has a big love for monster trucks, Transformers, and the color orange, and he’s thrilled to have chosen to go to Give Kids the World Village for his Make-A-Wish.
 He was most excited to order pizza to his room, go to the arcade, and enjoy plenty of ice cream for breakfast!

-Hi there!
 By taking the time to read this, you’ve officially joined Levi’s Zipper Club Crew—a group of people who carry a little piece of his story in their hearts.

 The term "Zipper Club" is a term of endearment used within the heart surgery community to refer to people who have undergone open-heart surgery, particularly those who have a scar that resembles a zipper down their chest.
-It’s called the Zipper Club because, much like a zipper, the scar marks the opening and closure of the chest during surgery.

 Thank you for being here, for cheering him on, and for joining Levi’s Zipper Club Crew.
 Your kindness and support make this unforgettable chapter in his life even more special.

-All the fun we had...
+all the fun we had

 Levi's first open heart surgery was at one week old.
 It is called the Norwood and is the first of a 3 stage process to redirect the blood flow to his heart.